hkwu/ghastly/docs/README.md

 The inputs will be passed in as an array: `['one', 'two', 'three', 'four five']`.
 Defaults can also be specified for repeatable parameters.

 ```
-myRepeatableParam* = one "two three" : This repeatable parameter has defaults.
+repeatableParam* = one "two three" : This repeatable parameter has defaults.
 ```

 The given values will be parsed into an array: `['one', 'two three']`.